Venkateshkamat/project-debunking-eth/docs/node_initialization.md

 - `stack` is a `*node.Node` instance that provides the service container for Ethereum and other modules.
 - `cfg` is a gethConfig struct that includes Ethereum-specific settings such as chain rules, consensus configs, database paths, and network options.

-Internally, makeConfigNode() builds the base node instance and loads the configuration, including chain settings(chain ID, genesis block), database paths, and Network parameters (P2P ports, discovery settings).
+Internally, makeConfigNode() builds the base node instance and loads the configuration.

 ### 2. Apply Chain Rule Overrides